Our All In Approach

 A comprehensive approach to help members find, keep, and succeed in living-wage jobs.

-STRIVE® Baltimore is an intensive 3-week workshop that combines tangible skills, such as resume writing and interviewing, with attitudinal training that empowers our members to overcome personal barriers to employment.
+STRIVE® Baltimore is an intensive 3-week workshop that combines tangible skills, such as resume writing and interviewing, with attitudinal training that prepares individuals to obtain and retain employment.

 Core interventions and education to strengthen Baltimore families.